 What's a quick decluttering trick for busy parents?

-Use a “catch-all” basket — toss stray items in and return them when you have time.
+To keep you organized, use a "catch-all" basket.
+You toss stray items in there and return them when you have time.

 How do I stay motivated?